abd-abdur/LazYdrobe/README.md

 Look no further.
 Our revolutionary app is here to assist you in keeping up with fashion trends and weather.
 Simply upload items in your wardrobe so that we can suggest future outfits based on the weather conditions and the current fashion trend for you while providing clothing suggestions to fill in the gaps in your wardrobe.

+# LazYdrobe Backend

+This is the backend for the LazYdrobe Wardrobe Management Application.
+It is built with FastAPI and provides endpoints for user management, wardrobe items, outfit suggestions, weather integration, and more.

 ## Features

-- **Wardrobe Management**: Users can upload and manage their wardrobe by categorizing items like tops, bottoms, shoes, and accessories.
+- **User Management**: Registration, authentication, profile updates, and account deletion.
+- **Wardrobe Management**: CRUD operations for wardrobe items.
-- **Outfit Suggestions**: Generate personalized outfit recommendations based on the weather, current fashion trends, and user preferences.
+- **Outfit Suggestions**: Generate personalized outfit recommendations.
-- **Weather Integration**: Provides weather-appropriate outfit suggestions based on current and forecasted weather conditions.
+- **Weather Integration**: Fetch and store weather data to inform outfit suggestions.
-- **Fashion Trends**: Keeps users updated with the latest fashion trends ensuring their wardrobe stays trendy.
+- **Fashion Trends**: Update and retrieve current fashion trends.
-- **Gap Filling**: Recommends additional clothing items to complete outfits and fill gaps in the user’s wardrobe.
-- **E-commerce Integration**: Suggests products from online stores based on wardrobe gaps to help users shop for missing pieces.
+- **E-commerce Integration**: Suggest products from online stores based on wardrobe gaps.

 ## Database Overview

-The **LazYdrobe** database is designed to manage user data, wardrobe items, outfit suggestions, weather data, fashion trends, and e-commerce products.
-The database structure supports efficient retrieval and manipulation of data for various functionalities related to fashion trends and user preferences.
+The **LazYdrobe** database manages user data, wardrobe items, outfit suggestions, weather data, fashion trends, and e-commerce products.
+It uses a **SQL relational model** for efficient data retrieval and manipulation.

 ## Schema Diagram

 ![LazYdrobe Schema](schema.png)